 Mix dry ingredients in one bowl, wet ingredients in another, then combine the two.
 You can add mix-ins, like blueberries or chocolate chips, or top the batter with streusel, then bake.
 Using baking cups will make clean-up a snap!

-Like many muffin recipes, you can make lemon poppy seed muffins from cake mix, but this recipe comes together so quickly there’s really no excuse not to hop in your kitchen and make up a batch.
+Like many muffin recipes, you can make lemon poppy seed muffins from the cake mix, but this recipe comes together so quickly there’s really no excuse not to hop in your kitchen and make up a batch.

 Honestly, the cake mix changes the texture a bit, plus it’s harder to control the amount of sugar and lemon.